mokrzu/Quad/README.markdown

 > documents models should be placed in init file (application directory)
 > not it the models.py, connection to database starts also in init (quad directory).

+> It has also support for uploading and storing files in GridFS

 Dependencies:

 -   working mongo instance (install mongodb and run mongod proccess)